ayufan/gitlab-ci-multi-runner/README.md

 	INFO[0037] Runner registered successfully.
 Feel free to start it, but if it's running already the config should be automatically reloaded!
 	```

 	* Definition of hostname will be available with version 7.8.0 of GitLab CI.
-	* Ability to specify tag list will be available once this get merged: https://gitlab.com/gitlab-org/gitlab-ci/merge_requests/32

 1. Run the runner
 	```bash